yihao03/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+All relationships (parent-child, class enrollments) are cleaned up.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+1. Deleting a student with relationships

+   1. Prerequisites:
+      - Student "Alice Doe" at index 1 has a parent linked
+      - Student is enrolled in at least one class

+   1. Test case: `delete 1`<br>
+      Expected: Student is deleted.
+Automatically removed from parent's children list and from all enrolled classes.
+Success message displayed.

+1. Deleting a parent with children

+   1. Prerequisites: Parent "Mary Doe" at index 1 has children linked.

+   1. Test case: `delete 1`<br>
+      Expected: Parent is deleted.
+Automatically removed from all children's parent lists.
+Success message displayed.

+1. Deleting a tutor assigned to classes

+   1. Prerequisites: Tutor "Mr. Smith" at index 1 is assigned to at least one class.

+   1. Test case: `delete 1`<br>
+      Expected: Tutor is deleted.
+Automatically unassigned from all classes.
+Success message displayed.

+### Finding contacts

+1. Finding contacts by name

+   1. Prerequisites: Address book contains contacts including "Alice Doe", "Bob Lee", and "Alice Wang".

+   1. Test case: `find Alice`<br>
+      Expected: All contacts with "Alice" in their name are displayed (Alice Doe and Alice Wang).

+   1. Test case: `find alice` (case insensitive)<br>
+      Expected: Same as above.

+   1. Test case: `find Alice Bob`<br>
+      Expected: All contacts with "Alice" OR "Bob" in their name are displayed.

+   1. Test case: `find NonExistentName`<br>
+      Expected: No contacts displayed.
+Message shows "0 persons listed!"

+### Editing a contact

+1. Editing contact details

+   1. Prerequisites: List all persons.
+First person in the list is a student.

+   1. Test case: `edit 1 p/99999999`<br>
+      Expected: First contact's phone number is updated to 99999999.
+Success message shows updated details.

+   1. Test case: `edit 1 n/New Name e/newemail@example.com`<br>
+      Expected: First contact's name and email are updated.
+Success message displayed.

+   1. Test case: `edit 0 p/99999999`<br>
+      Expected: No contact edited.
+Error message about invalid index.

+   1. Test case: `edit 1` (no fields to edit)<br>
+      Expected: No contact edited.
+Error message about at least one field to edit required.

 ### Saving data

+1. Data persistence after commands

+   1. Prerequisites: Application is running normally.

+   1. Test case: Add a new contact, close the application, restart the application<br>
+      Expected: The added contact is still present after restart.

+   1. Test case: Delete a contact, close the application, restart the application<br>
+      Expected: The deleted contact is not present after restart.

-1. Dealing with missing/corrupted data files
+1. Dealing with corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   1. Test case: Navigate to data folder, open addressbook.json, delete some closing braces to corrupt the JSON, restart the application<br>
+      Expected: Application starts with empty data.
+Warning about corrupted data may be logged.

+   1. Test case: Delete addressbook.json file, restart the application<br>
+      Expected: Application starts with sample data preloaded.